 Crochet a Wool Basket

-I have seen several pictures of wool baskets, they are gorgeous but I chose not to make one because I dislike how they flop over.
-Of course, I learned the hard way when I had bought a really nice cloth laundry bin that matched all my little bins and was the right blue and had laundry embroidered on the front.
+Wool baskets are gorgeous but I never made one because I dislike how they flop over.
+Of course, I learned the hard way when I had bought a really perfect cloth laundry bin that matched all my little bins and was the right blue and had laundry embroidered on the front.
 I loved it.
-Unfortunately it was way too soft sided to be useful.
+Unfortunately, it was way too soft sided to be useful.
 It simply would not stand up, I eventually got fed up, tossed it and went back to old ugly plastic.

 I am cleaning out my craft room and came across a whole garbage bag of unused wool, pretty ridiculous I know.
 Determined to use up the wool, I decided to make some baskets and figure out a way to make them solid enough to stand and not slouch.

 Here are the guidelines I used to design this basket strong enough to stand up: